 New business in our SME lending businesses has also been adversely affected by lockdown and social distancing.
 The primary focus of the Real Estate Finance and Commercial Finance teams has been on supporting the existing customer base.
 In addition, the Commercial Finance business has been able to offer new CBILS and CLBILS facilities alongside its continued lending to existing clients.
 Overall, as their markets have slowed and with a disciplined focus on effective risk management, new business activity, utilisation rates and repayments have all reduced.
-Although the outlook remains uncertain, across all of our lending businesses we remain optimistic that customer demand will return to normal in reasonably short order.
+Although the outlook remains uncertain, across all of our lending businesses we remain hopeful that customer demand will return to normal in reasonably short order.

 In terms of asset values, the Real Estate Finance business has undertaken regular portfolio reviews, assessing all accounts in detail and contacting all Real Estate Finance clients to understand their position.
-A small number of accounts have payment holidays in place.
 The business is closely monitoring performance against covenants, and is in close dialogue with all affected customers in regards to any support they may need.
-Overall, given that loan-to-value ratios are capped there is solid headroom (30 June 2020 LTV was 57%) against the risk of any permanent declines in asset values.
+Overall, given that loan-to-value ratios are capped there is solid headroom against the risk of any permanent declines in asset values.